 Site Improvements and Ongoing Maintenance

 Since 2002, the Responsible Parties have conducted site housekeeping and safety measures concurrent with field investigations.
 These measures include brush clearing, fencing around waste lagoons, additional cover on “Pit F,” new fencing around the perimeter of the Site, site signage, and regular site inspections.
-Site security, inspections, and housekeeping measures will continue to maintain the landfill’s improved condition until the clean-up begins.
+Inspections, and housekeeping measures will continue during the final cleanup, along with 24-hour onsite security.